aliceoq/help-center-content/docs/tutorials/en/ads-from-vtex-sales-app.md

 5. In the `window.INSTORE_CONFIG` object, add the flag `enableExplore: true,`.
 ![window.INSTORE_CONFIG](//images.ctfassets.net/alneenqid6w5/6kpTp7g4zRuIsyYGdo5Bio/e2984ba814f55a81a0b4263ff9d1a694/image.png)
 6. Click on <i class="fas fa-save"></i> `Save`.
 7. Optionally, you can set the ad page as the seller's homepage.
-To do this, add the flag `initialPage: advertisements,` to the `window.INSTORE_CONFIG` object.
+To do this, add the flag `initialPage: 'advertisements',` to the `window.INSTORE_CONFIG` object.
 ![initialPage : advertisements](//images.ctfassets.net/alneenqid6w5/1zS4dgPnw7Q0ZP2w0thQdt/57c885204ca51226610e97e88f2e85e4/image.png)

 ## Access ads in the VTEX Sales App